niranjansgitbuh/Classification_of_Digits/README.md

 - **Output:** Predicted digit (0-9)
 - **Model:** Convolutional Neural Network with layers including Conv2D, Dense, and Dropout
 - **Performance:** Achieves high accuracy on both the training and test sets

+# Dataset

+MNIST Dataset has used to decode the handwritten digits
+- **Training Data:** 60,000 images
+- **Test Data:** 10,000 images
+- **Classes:** 10 (digits 0-9)

+# Objective
+Classify handwritten digits in real-time with high accuracy using the CNN model.

+# Conclusion
+The CNN model provides an efficient solution to the handwritten digit classification problem, demonstrating the power of deep learning in image recognition tasks.